-The DC motor is identified by the larger speed control mounted to a 2-piece molded plastic guard that more fully encloses the drive belt.
+The larger speed control identifies the DC motor mounted to a 2-piece molded plastic guard that more fully encloses the drive belt.

-Late 1993/early 1994—Silver aluminum handwheels with rolled-in markings changed to red with laser engraved markings.
-Adjustable “zero” handwheels introduced as an option.
-These larger 2″ handwheels are silver with a red anodized collar and black locking screw.
+Late 1993/early 1994—Silver aluminum handwheels with rolled-in markings changed to red with laser-engraved markings.
+Adjustable “zero” handwheels were introduced as an option.
+These larger 2″ handwheels are silver with a red anodized collar, and black locking screw.
 (These can be added to any existing machine as a retrofit.)
-Mill columns get larger 2.5″ handwheel and ball bearing thrust on leadscrew.
+Mill columns get larger 2.5″ handwheel and ball bearing thrust on the leadscrew.

 Adjustable “zero” handwheels became an option in early 1994.
 A new laser engraver made it possible to engrave the markings rather than roll them in, so red anodizing is used for high visibility of the lines.

-1994—Model 4400/4410 long bed lathe introduced with distance between centers increased from 8″ to 17″.
-Crosslide table length increased from 4″ to 6″ on 4400, soon thereafter on 4000 lathe as well.
-The base of the tailstock was cut out to allow the spindle to extend further out over the table.
-New CNC factory milling equipment improves accuracy of machines even further with no significant increase in price.
+1994—Model 4400/4410 long bed lathe introduced with the distance between centers increased from 8″ to 17″.
+Crosslide table length increased from 4″ to 6″ on 4400 and soon thereafter on 4000 lathes.
+The tailstock base was cut out to allow the spindle to extend further out over the table.
+New CNC factory milling equipment improves the accuracy of machines even further with no significant increase in price.

 The long bed lathe was introduced in 1994, more than doubling the length of parts that could be turned between centers on the lathe.
-The main reason for its introduction, however, was to provide more working space for larger chucks and longer drill bits while still being able to hold a relatively large part.
-Note also the new tailstock with cut out base for longer extension over the table.
+However, the main reason for its introduction was to provide more working space for larger chucks and longer drill bits while still being able to hold a relatively large part.
+Note also the new tailstock with a cutout base for a longer extension over the table.

 1994—Model 5400 deluxe mill introduced with 12″ base and luxury options included

-Introduced in 1994, the Model 5400 deluxe mill features two extra inches of Y-axis travel plus upgraded features like adjustable “zero” handwheels, laser engraved scales, a drill chuck and headstock spacer block.
+Introduced in 1994, the Model 5400 deluxe mill features two extra inches of Y-axis travel plus upgraded features like adjustable “zero” handwheels, laser-engraved scales, a drill chuck, and a headstock spacer block.

-1998—Digital readout introduced as option for all machines
+1998—Digital readout introduced as an option for all machines

 Digital readouts help eliminate math errors, particularly when dialing in longer dimensions.
 No more counting handwheel revolutions.

 1999—Model 2000 8-direction mill introduced.
 It features a design based on the movements of the old shop favorite…the Bridgeport® mill.
-In addition to X, Y and Z movement and headstock rotation as is found on the 5000 and 5400 models, the 2000 also offers ram in/out, ram side/side pivot, column in/out pivot and column side/side swing.
+In addition to X, Y, and Z movement and headstock rotation found on the 5000 and 5400 models, the 2000 model also offers a ram in/out, ram side/side pivot, a column in/out pivot, and column side/side swing.

 The Model 2000 mill features a 14″ long base and a ram/column design capable of moving the tool and part in eight different directions in relation to each other.

-1999—Lathe tailstock with brass gib replaces previous split style.
-New design eliminates possibility of pulling the tailstock out alignment by tightening the locking screw when locking it in place on the bed.
+1999—Lathe tailstock with brass gib replaces the previous split style.
+The new design eliminates the possibility of pulling the tailstock out of alignment by tightening the locking screw when locking it in place on the bed.

-The new saddle lock design offers a quick and positive way to lock the Z-axis leadscrew on the mill without having to use any tools.
+The new saddle lock design offers a quick and positive way to lock the Z-axis leadscrew on the mill without using any tools.
 (Not included on CNC-ready mills.)

-Early 2000—CNC controller introduced to drive rotary table as self-contained rotary indexer
+Early 2000—CNC controller introduced to drive rotary table as a self-contained rotary indexer

 The P/N 8700 CNC rotary table brings individual axis computer control to tabletop machining.
 A linear version of the self-contained, programmable keypad unit is also available to drive any axis of a lathe or mill.
 The units can be “daisy-chained” together to produce coordinated movements in sequence.